Brady, Patriots defense shine in 30-14 win over Jets

 Jets cornerback Trumaine Johnson, who played only four snaps in New York’s loss to Cleveland last week, saw a little more action against the Patriots.

-Nate Hairston started the game, but Johnson made his first appearance early in the first quarter.
+Nate Hairston started the game, but Johnson subbed in early in the first quarter.
 He finished with three tackles.

 INJURIES